COMPASS as an Assessment Tool

-What is the ACT COMPASS Assessment?
+What is the COMPASS?

 The COMPASS is a computerized package of untimed tests that evaluates applicants’ skills and knowledge levels, and accordingly enables the colleges select the appropriate courses for each student.
 The test package also helps colleges diagnose the strong and weak areas of students, suggest any extra courses for strengthening any weaker areas, and thus, plan for eliminating any kinds of interferences in their learning processes.

 There is no pass or fail criteria in this test.
 The test score reports are available after test completion only, and generally include placement information, too.
 While many institutions administer the test to students who have already enrolled, some also insist that the applicants must take up the test before enrolling.